Ulrika Spacek: Current lineup and signing to Tough Love Records, 2014–present

 In Spring 2014, Edwards began working on new material in Berlin with Reading school friend and sometime Tripwires live guitarist Rhys Williams.
 On returning to England, they re-located to Homerton, East London where they completed the album at a shared house named KEN with drummer Callum Brown and fellow Tripwires members Joseph Stone and Ben White.
 The band made their live debut in London in May 2015.
 Soon after saw the formation of 'Oysterland', a self-curated night that combined the band's earliest live performances with a series of art exhibitions.
 They released The Album Paranoia in February 2016 and embarked on a UK tour the same month.
 In September 2016, the band released stand-alone single "Everything: All The Time".

 The band released their second album Modern English Decoration in June 2017, which was preceded by the single "Mimi Pretend".
 Initial copies of the album on vinyl came with a bonus 7", which neglected to include a tracklisting.
-One of the tracks was later confirmed to be a cover version of a song by Parsley Sounds entitled "Ease Yourself And Glide".
+One of the tracks was later confirmed to be a cover version of a song by Parsley Sound entitled "Ease Yourself And Glide".
 Commenting on plans for forthcoming releases, frontman Rhys Edwards stated that "We will certainly be putting music out, it won't be a full length though.
 We see our first two albums as brother and sister records and think it will be nice to leave them both out there for a little while before we think about putting out another record".

 In November 2022, the band returned to the live arena with a gig at Bermondsey Social Club, London.
 At the gig the band unveiled a new lineup of the band, with former Younghusband guitarist Adam Beach replacing the now departed Rhys Williams.
 They played 2 further gigs in January 2023 in Todmorden, West Yorkshire and London.

-On 29th October 2025, Ulrika Spacek announced their new album EXPO, set for release on 6th February 2026 via independent London label Full Time Hobby.
+On 29 October 2025, Ulrika Spacek announced their new album EXPO, set for release on 6 February 2026 via independent London label Full Time Hobby.